We would like to offer our sincere support to anyone coping with grief. Enter

 He is survived by eleven great-grandchildren: Woodrow Xavier Hobbs of St. Paul, MN; Alexander Dean Hobbs and Francis Allen Hobbs of Salem, OR; Parker June Hobbs of Gurley, AL; George Joseph Rogers and Peter Daniel Rogers of St. Louis, MO; Eleanor Marie Mosure and Hazel Elizabeth Mosure of Columbus, OH; Oliver Anthony Smith and Henry Robert Smith of Delphos, OH; and Hazel Cove Hobbs of Edmond;

 A private family interment was held on January 19, 2023, in a graveside service at Warren Cemetery in Norman.
-Plans are being made for a community celebration of life later in the spring of 2023.

 Contributions in his honor may be made to NorthHaven Church in Norman or Trinity Woods (formerly Methodist Manor) in Tulsa.